Life Science in Austria

 Research and teaching

-Austrian medical universities focus on state-of-the-art R&D for new therapeutic substances with more than 55,000 people involved in medical research.
+Austrian medical universities focus on state-of-the-art R&D for new therapeutic substances with approximately 20,000 people involved in academic life science research and education.
 The Medical University of Graz is one of three Austrian Medical Universities with a significant research impact.
 The university focuses on four international research areas (Cardiovascular Research, Cancer Research, Molecular Bases of Lipid Associated Diseases, Neuroscience) and a Cross-Sectional Topic “Sustainable Health Research”.
 The Innsbruck Medical University focuses on molecular biosciences, neurosciences, cancer research, molecular imaging and sports medicine.
 Innsbruck Medical University also hosts several internationally renowned projects including the “Austrian Proteomic Platform” and “Oncotyrol” which both attract scientists from all over the world.
 The Medical University of Vienna is strong in interdisciplinary and translational research as well as in clinical programmes covering multiple disciplines including allergology & immunology, oncology, neuroscience and vascular medicine.Besides the medical universities, there are also renowned academic bodies that significantly contribute to life sciences research in Austria and that have generated many successful life science spin-offs.

 Alongside the universities, the Austrian Academy of Sciences (AAS) is the leading organisation promoting non-university based academic research institutions in Austria.
 It is also worth noting the Institute of Science and Technology Austria (IST Austria), a PhD granting institution located in the Vienna Woods and one of the principle locations of research in the natural sciences including bioscience and the Austrian Institute of Technology (AIT), Austria’s largest non-university research institute with a research focus on grand societal challenges.